-The first section acts as a sort of spiritual preparation of the clergy and the worshipping community for the sacred act of celebration of the rite of marriage.
+The first section acts as a sort of spiritual preparation of the clergy and the worshipping community for the sacred act of celebration of wedding upon which the divine sacrifice is offered, and of the Church as whole.
 The introductory rite can be further divided into five sections: The Angelic Hymn, the Lord's Prayer, the Opening Prayer, the Psalmody, and Anthems.
 These are common elements which are seen to open almost all of the offices, whether those of the liturgy of the hours or of the sacramental celebrations, such as the Eucharistic liturgy, baptism, penance and the rite of consecration of altar.

-33 TERTULLIAN, Treatises on Marriage and Remarriage: To His Wife, An Exhortation to Chastity, Monogamy (Ancient Christian Writers 13), W.P.
+&lt;sup>33 TERTULLIAN, Treatises on Marriage and Remarriage: To His Wife, An Exhortation to Chastity, Monogamy (Ancient Christian Writers 13), W.P.
 Le Saint (ET), New Jersey 1951, book II, 8: 6-9.